HomeSpan/HomeSpan/docs/Pixels.md

 Note that *pixelType* is optional.
 If left unspecified, the default value is *PixelType::GRB*.

+> [!TIP]
-Since it is often not obvious which type of LED your specific device may have, HomeSpan includes a sketch designed to help you determine the correct value of *pixelType*.
+> Since it is often not obvious which type of LED your specific device may have, HomeSpan includes a sketch designed to help you determine the correct value of *pixelType*.
 See [*File → Examples → HomeSpan → Other Examples → PixelTester*](../examples/Other%20Examples/PixelTester) under the Arduino IDE for detailed instructions.
+Please use this tester sketch if you find the colors of your Pixel device are not matching what appears in the Home App.

 The two main methods to set pixel colors are: